 All laboratory values will be classified as normal or abnormal according to the central laboratory normal ranges and indicated as clinically significant (CS) or not clinically significant (NCS) by the investigator.
-Quantitative laboratory values will be summarized with means, standard deviations, medians, minima and maxima at baseline and over time and of absolute changes from baseline.
 Categorical variables will be summarized by counts and percentages of subjects in corresponding categories.
-Shift tables illustrating changes with respect to the central laboratory normal ranges and the investigator assessment between baseline and post-baseline visits will be created: Number and percentage of subjects with normal, CS and NCS laboratory values.
+Shift tables illustrating changes with respect to the central laboratory normal ranges and the investigator assessment between baseline and post-baseline visits will be created: number and percentage of subjects with normal, CS and NCS laboratory values.

-8.7.5 Vital signs (secondary safety endpoint 3)
+8.7.5 Vital Signs

 The analyses of variables for vital signs will focus on the evaluation of the change from baseline to the scheduled time points after baseline.
-Descriptive analysis with means, standard deviations, medians, minima and maxima of the time course and of changes from baseline to each post-baseline visit by treatment cycle will be presented.
+Descriptive statistics by visit and of changes from baseline to each post-baseline visit by treatment cycle will be presented.

-8.7.6 Electrocardiograms (secondary safety endpoint 3)
+8.7.6 Electrocardiograms

-Normal/abnormal shift tables will be created for the overall ECG interpretation by treatment group for all applicable time points.
+Normal/abnormal shift tables illustrating changes between baseline and post-baseline visits will be created for the overall ECG interpretation by treatment group.

-8.7.7 Physical examinations
+8.7.7 Physical Examinations